amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ``chartSeries`` is straightforward and will plot whatever symbol has been downloaded to memory using ``getSymbols``. ``addBBands`` function will plot Bollinger Bands around your price series.
 There are many ways to customize you display, for some examples check out the <a href='http://www.quantmod.com/gallery/' target='_blank'>Quantmod Gallery</a>.
 <BR><BR>
 <B>Quant Time</B>
-Moving deeper into quantative finance, let's design a pattern-based system to predict whether the a particular financial product will see a raise or drop in volume the following trading day.
+Moving deeper into quantitative finance, let's design a pattern-based system to predict whether the a particular financial product will see a raise or drop in volume the following trading day.
 <BR><BR>
-We'll use <b>Quantmod</b> to download all the stocks that compose the <b>Nasdaq 100</b>.
+We'll use <b>quantmod</b> to download all the stocks that compose the <b>Nasdaq 100</b>.
 The we'll ``merge`` together to synchronize all our time series together.
 This will collate the data by time and fill in any missing data with ``NA``s:

 ```r
 Nasdaq100_Symbols <- c("AAPL", "ADBE", "ADI", "ADP", "ADSK", "AKAM", "ALTR", "ALXN",